chromaui/learnstorybook.com/content/angular/en/get-started.md

 ## Reuse CSS

 Taskbox reuses design elements from the GraphQL and React Tutorial [example app](https://blog.hichroma.com/graphql-react-tutorial-part-1-6-d0691af25858), so we won’t need to write CSS in this tutorial.
-We’ll simply compile include the LESS files in our app and import them inside `styles.less`.
+We’ll simply include the LESS files in our app and import them inside `styles.less`.

 ![Taskbox UI](/ss-browserchrome-taskbox-learnstorybook.png)